 Now that we have the all-important disclaimer out of the way, let’s have some fun.

 Before a blade is ever forged or screw hole threaded, the material selection will make or break your knife design.
 Gerber starts with an S30V steel blend for the blade.
 This super steel has been around for a while now and is one of the few you’ll see at the higher end of the price scale.
 Compared to the steel used on mid-grade knives, you’ll find better edge retention, toughness, and corrosion resistance.
 It all rolls into a blade that lasts longer and has to be sharpened less often.

-Gerber turned to hard-anodized 6061-T6 aluminum to create a lighter weight handle.
-Many of my knives incorporate G10 to improve the grip characteristics.
-Because my hands sweat more than I’d like, I’m wary of an all metal handle design that might cause slipping.
+Gerber turned to hard-anodized 6061-T6 aluminum to create a lighter-weight handle.
+Many of my knives incorporate G10 to improve grip characteristics.
+Because my hands sweat more than I’d like, I’m wary of an all-metal handle design that might cause slipping.
 The physical design of the Gerber 06 Auto helps to overcome this potential pitfall though.
 On the other hand, there’s also a G10 handle option for those that really need the extra security, but only with the Tanto blade.

 Gerber 06 Auto Design

 My Gerber 06 Auto came with a drop-point blade.
 As I hinted at above, a Tanto style is also available.
 Between the two, the drop point is more useful to me.
 I do much more slicing than piercing, so the large belly of a drop point blade gets a pretty solid workout from me.
 Regardless of which blade style you choose, you’re going to get a partially serrated blade.
 Given the military/law enforcement focus of the design, this is a no-brainer for cutting through cord quickly.